colabobio/epidemica-website/_toplevel/2-privacy.md

 ---
-title: Epigames Privacy
+title: Privacy
 permalink: /privacy
 ---

-## PRIVACY NOTICE FOR EPIGAMES
+## PRIVACY NOTICE FOR EPIDEMICA APPS

-**Date of latest revision: June 12, 2025**
+**Date of latest revision: June 25, 2025**

 We take your privacy seriously and want you to know how we collect, use, share, and protect your information.
-This Privacy Notice (Notice) describes how we may collect, store, use, and share information about you and your usage of the Epigames mobile application (app).
+This Privacy Notice (Notice) describes how we may collect, store, use, and share information about you and your usage of an Epidemica-based mobile application (app).

 ### What types of information do we collect?